Factbox: Strikes, protests in Europe over cost of living and pay

 PORTUGAL

 * Thousands of Portugal's doctors, nurses, teachers and civil servants walked off the job on Nov.
-18 to demand wage increases amid rampant inflation, challenging the majority Socialist government a week before a final vote on the 2023 budget.
+18 to demand wage increases amid rampant inflation.

-* Workers at Volkswagen’s (VOWG_p.DE) Autoeuropa car plant - one of Portugal's top exporters - will go on strike in the first two hours of each of the four shifts on Nov.
-17 and 18 to demand an extraordinary pay rise due to galloping inflation.

 AUSTRIA

 Austrian metal workers secured on Nov.
-4 an annual pay rise of more than 7% on average, above the 6.3% inflation rate for the negotiating period.
-The negotiations are seen as a bellwether for other sectors in Austria, which has a strong tradition of collective bargaining and annual negotiated pay increases that generally avert the threat of strikes.
+4 an average annual pay rise of over 7%, above the 6.3% inflation rate for the negotiating period, which may be a bellwether for other sectors.

 Our Standards: The Thomson Reuters Trust Principles.